darrellsuggs/darrell.thoughts/_posts/2025-07-20-d0001-dad-mode-age-in-dad-years.md

 Yes, 131 -- and some days I feel everyone of them.

 Why is this true?
 What causes this accelerated aging factor?
-Can I reverse it?
+Can I stop it?

 First, being dad doesn't just mean fathering a child.
 To me, being dad means being there -- every day, every event, every problem, every need.